syncfusion-content/uwp-docs/uwp/Charts/Axis.md

 # Axis in UWP Charts (SfChart)

 [`ChartAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAxis.html) is used to locate a data point inside the chart area.
-Generally, to locate a data point, you require two axes, along each direction, that is, horizontal and vertical, in a chart.
-The vertical axis, or y-axis, usually represents numerical values .The horizontal axis, or x-axis, represents categorical or numerical or date and time values. [`ChartAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAxis.html) supports the following types.
+Generally, to locate a data point, you require two axes along each direction, that is, horizontal and vertical, in a chart.
+The vertical axis, or y-axis, usually represents numerical values.
+The horizontal axis, or x-axis, represents categorical or numerical or date and time values. [`ChartAxis`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAxis.html) supports the following types.

 * Double